phoenixbf/prismin/README.md

-# ixeprism
+# prismin
-Image-based eXchange, Encoding and PRocessing of Interaction States and Mappings
+Processing and transfeR of Interaction States and Mappings through Image-based eNcoding